 View artworks on Artsy

-RUBBER FACTORY is pleased to present an untitled solo exhibition of new works by Arash Fewzee spanning his experimental darkroom practice, sculpture, and site-specific installation.
+RUBBER FACTORY is pleased to present a solo exhibition of works by Ronny Quevedo.

 Silueta is an exhibition that explores the role of the body in manual labor.
 Derived from the violence of conquest, pursuit of material wealth and socio-economic struggles Silueta illuminates the fragmentation of migrant history.

 The exhibition includes Ronny Quevedo’s series los desaparecidos and collaborations with the artist’s mother Noemi Quevedo, a seamstress.
 The works incorporate muslin, dress-maker wax paper and clothing patterns to highlight her history in the garment industry while pointing to a lineage of Andean textiles in contemporary abstraction.
 Checkerboard patterns recall an Incan motif while simultaneously suggestive of timeless fashion designs used for vernacular functions such as uniforms.
 The patterns are also maps to spectral bodies, invisible yet present for example when Quevedo alludes to the outlines of a zoot suit; the garment pointing to a complex multi-national identity which defied convention.
 The body is rendered topographical as it is reduced to shape, size and span.
 Overlapping lines become points of convergence for histories, economies and bodies.

 Quevedo is also inspired by museum vitrines that house luxury goods once worn by indigenous rulers in his clothing patterns.
 Often entombed with the rulers, the formal composition of these fabric works reference the material culture of pre-Columbian cultures and their contribution to mathematics, language and design.
 By bringing these formalist elements into the present, Quevedo posits these contributions to abstract language in order to disrupt a static view of antiquity and forge in the process an encompassing American identity.